Nayth0/FASTA_To-SingleLine/README.md

-**FASTACMD.py **

-Converts FASTA file into single-line output inside of a command line

- Requires: Python
+ FASTACMD.py
 --------------------------------------------------
+Converts FASTA file into single-line output inside of a command line *Requires Python*

+Instructions for use:
 Open a terminal or command prompt.

 Navigate to the directory where the fasta_converter.py script is located.